collective-soundworks/soundworks/README.md

 var checkin = new clientSide.Checkin({ display: true });
 ```

-{% assign method = 'getPlaceInfo' %}
-{% assign argument = '' %}
-{% assign type = '' %}
-{% assign return = 'Object' %}
-{% include includes/method.md %}
+- `getPlaceInfo() : Object`

-This method returns an object with the checkin information.
-The object returned has two properties:
+  The `getPlaceInfo` method returns an object with the checkin information.
+The returned object returned has two properties:
   - `index:Number`
     The index of the client.
   - `label:String`
     The label of the place corresponding to that index.

-#### Server side

-{% assign method = 'constuctor' %}
-{% assign argument = options %}
-{% assign type = 'Object' %}
-{% include includes/method.md %}
+##### ServerCheckin

+The `ServerCheckin` takes care of the checkin on the server side.

+- `constructor(options:Object = {})`
-The constructor method takes the `params` object as an argument, **that must have either a `topology` or a `numPlaces` property: these options are mutually exclusive, but one of them is required**.
+  The `constructor` method takes the `options` object as an argument, **that must have either a `topology` or a `numPlaces` property: these options are mutually exclusive, but one of them is required**.
 The properties supported by `options` are:
   - `topology:ServerTopology = null`
     The topology associated with the scenario.
 If a topology is provided (for instance because the venue where the scenario is taking place provides seats with predetermined locations), this module assigns places among the places available in the `topology`.
 Otherwise (no topology provided), the user must indicate the maximum number of players allowed in this scenario with the property `numPlaces`.
   - `numPlaces:Number = 9999`
     If `options` has no `topology` attribute, it must have a `numPlaces` attribute that indicates the maximum number of players allowed in the performance.
 In that case, the module allocates indices to each client that connects, until the total number of connected clients reaches `numPlaces`.
   - `order:String = 'random'`
     Order in which places indices are assigned.
 Currently supports two values:
     - `'random'`
       Places are chosen randomly among the available indices.
     - `'ascending'`
       Places are chosen in ascending order among the available indices.

-Below is an example of the instantiation of the `Checkin` module on the server side.
+Below is an example of the instantiation of the `ServerCheckin` module on the server side.

 ```javascript
 var serverSide = require('soundworks/server');